This is a selection of authors and theorists from our society who have contributed to the development of psychoanalysis

 We start with Sigmund Freud, who was not strictly a member of the Society but who lived in London, had close links with us and founded our discipline.
 Our list is ordered chronologically by date of birth.

-Further authors will be added in due course, including Susan Isaacs, Neville and Joan Symington, Mervin Glasser, Don Campbell, Margaret Rustin, Michael Rustin, Patrick Casement and Jonathan Sklar.
+Further authors will be added in due course, including Susan Isaacs, Joan Symington, Mervin Glasser, Don Campbell, Margaret and Michael Rustin.

 Click the link below each one to read about their life and work.